October 9, 2014

 DON’T let gatekeepers intercept your call.

 If possible, try to avoid being re-routed to anybody who was not present at your interview.
-If the receptionist tries to take a message or to direct your call to an unfamiliar HR staff member, your follow-up objectives will not be accomplished.
+If the receptionist tries to take a message or redirects your call to an unfamiliar HR staff member, your follow-up objectives will not be accomplished.
 If this happens, politely ask when your interviewer will be available for a brief phone chat.

 DO ask whether the position has been filled.